Trendyol/stove/docs/Components/01-couchbase.md

 ## Configure

-After getting the library from the maven source, while configuring TestSystem you will have access to `withCouchbase` function.
+After getting the library from the maven source, while configuring TestSystem you will have access to `couchbase` function.
 This function configures the Couchbase Docker container that is going to be started.

 Here you can define a `defaultBucket` name.

 !!! warning
 Make sure that your application has the same bucket names.

 ```kotlin
 TestSystem()